TechnologiesDNA-SeqLong-read DNA sequencing

 Long-read DNA sequencing

-Integration site analysis
+Integration site analysis in CAR-T

 Regulatory-supportive workflows